-- Knightsbridge reports EBITDA of $16.7 million and EBITDA per share of $0.68 for the fourth quarter of 2011.
+- Knightsbridge reports EBITDA from continuing operations of $5.1 million and EBITDA from continuing operations per share of $0.21 for the fourth quarter of 2012.

-- Knightsbridge announces a cash dividend of $0.50 per share for the fourth quarter of 2011.
+- Knightsbridge announces a cash distribution of $0.175 per share for the fourth quarter of 2012.

-PRELIMINARY FOURTH QUARTER AND FINANCIAL YEAR 2011 RESULTS
+PRELIMINARY FOURTH QUARTER AND FULL YEAR 2012 RESULTS

 THE TANKER MARKET

-The market rate for a VLCC trading on a standard ‘TD3’ voyage between the Arabian Gulf and Japan in the fourth quarter of 2011 was WS 54, representing an increase of approximately WS 7.5 points from the third quarter of 2011 and a decrease of approximately WS 4 points from the fourth quarter of 2010.
-Present market indications are approximately $20,000/day in the first quarter of 2012.
+The market rate for a VLCC trading on a standard ‘TD3’ voyage between the Arabian Gulf and Japan in the fourth quarter of 2012 was WS 42.8, representing an increase of approximately WS 7 points from the third quarter of 2012 and a decrease of approximately WS 15 points from the fourth quarter of 2011.
+Present market indications are approximately $8,000 per day in the first quarter of 2013.

-The International Energy Agency’s (“IEA”) January 2012 report stated an average OPEC oil production, including Iraq, of 30.53 million barrels per day (mb/d) during the fourth quarter of the year.
-This was an increase of 0.6 million barrels per day compared to the third quarter of 2011 and an increase of 1.1 million barrels per day compared to the fourth quarter of 2010.
+The International Energy Agency’s (“IEA”) January 2013 report stated an OPEC oil production, including Iraq, of 30.9 million barrels per day (mb/d) in the fourth quarter.
+This was a decrease of 0.45 mb/d compared to the third quarter of 2012, due to lower Saudi Arabian production in November and December.

-The VLCC fleet totalled 594 vessels at the end of the fourth quarter of 2011, up from 584 vessels at the end of the previous quarter.
-11 VLCCs were delivered during the quarter whilst one was deleted.
-The orderbook counted 123 vessels at the end of the fourth quarter, down from 131 orders from the previous quarter.
-Three new orders were placed during the quarter, and the current orderbook represents about 21 percent of the VLCC fleet.
-According to Fearnleys the single hull fleet stands at 30 vessels.
+The VLCC fleet totalled 622 vessels at the end of the fourth quarter of 2012, up from 617 vessels at the end of the previous quarter.
+11 VLCCs were delivered during the quarter, six were removed.
+The order book counted 81 vessels at the end of the fourth quarter, down from 91 orders from the previous quarter.
+The current order book represents approximately 13 percent of the VLCC fleet.
+According to Fearnleys, the single hull fleet is 17 vessels, five less than last quarter.

 THE DRY BULK MARKET

-On December 22, 2011, the Board granted a total of 93,189 restricted stock units (RSUs) pursuant to the 2010 Equity Plan to members of the Board of the Directors and the two management companies.
-These RSUs will vest rateably over three years at a rate of one third of the number of RSUs granted on each anniversary of the date of grant.
+On January 24, 2013, the Board granted a total of 94,476 restricted stock units (RSUs) pursuant to the 2010 Equity Plan to members of the Board and the two management companies.
+These RSUs will vest over three years at a rate of one third of the number of RSUs granted on each anniversary of the date of grant.

 FORWARD LOOKING STATEMENTS